 September 2018: The Parent-Infant Sleep Lab has been renamed the Durham Infancy & Sleep Centre, and is now located at Hilton Cottage, Old Elvet, Durham.

 The Durham Infancy & Sleep Centre (DISC--formerly the Parent-Infant Sleep Lab) is a research centre of the Department of Anthropology, the Faculty of Social Sciences and Health and the Wolfson Institute for Health & Well-being.
 It is the home for a group of researchers examining various aspects of infant and child sleep and parenting behaviour.
 The original lab was opened in 2000 at Queen's Campus, and the research programmes it houses have been in operation since 1995.
 As our research team has grown our research focus has broadened to cover infant and child sleep ecology, sleep development, sleep safety, Sudden Infant Death Syndrome (SIDS), parental sleep, night-time infant care, feeding practices, thermal care and infant thermoregulation during sleep, twin infant sleep behaviour and physiology, postnatal ward environments and maternal-infant sleep, cross cultural infant care practices, and the evaluation of interventions affecting parental and infant sleep.
 We collaborate with academics from a wide range of disciplines around the world, and with a variety of research users.
-We created and run the Infant Sleep Info Source website for parents and health professionals in order to make academic infant sleep research findings available to parents and health professionals.The Sleep Lab was renamed DISC, and relocated to Durham in 2018.
+We created and run the Baby Sleep Info Source for parents and health professionals in order to make academic infant sleep research findings available to parents and health professionals.The Sleep Lab was renamed DISC, and relocated to Durham in 2018.
 DISC provides opportunities for undergraduate and postgraduate students to become involved in our research, and we welcome enquiries.

 Our research wins Durham University the Queen's Anniversary Prize